Benjamin Gelb has cared out a niche with his entrepreneur start-up.

 Yes, it stemmed from my own frustration searching for jobs.
 Recruiters have moved heavily towards automation to quickly hire many people.

 The problem with these tools is that they are often inaccurate, and only represent one side of the candidate.
-Candidates often do not know to include exact skills and keywords that the recruiter is looking for, and despite being qualified, will not likely receive an interview.
+Candidates often do not know to include exact skills and keywords that the recruiter is looking for.
+So despite being qualified, will not likely receive an interview.

-Seventy-two per cent of resumes are never seen by human eyes, but are automatically filtered out by applicant tracking systems meaning that I wasn’t alone!
+Seventy-two per cent of resumes are never seen by human eyes, but are automatically filtered out by applicant tracking systems.
+I wasn’t alone!